A flooded property is one where flood water has entered the property and includes all habitable areas of the property.

 Report flooding, manhole covers, drains and gullies using an online form or ring our Floodline on 0300 303 0420.
 For severe flooding please contact the emergency services by dialling 999 and request the fire service.

 Information and advice if you've been affected by flooding

 Always check before travelling and make sure neighbours are ok.

-During the Boxing Day floods in 2015 we provided financial support for affected households and businesses.
+After the Boxing Day floods 2015 and the floods in November 2016 we provided financial support for affected households and businesses.
 If you were affected and think you were eligible but never received any help please email

 Help with repairs to rented homes